-The word ‘Heroic’ (Adjective) describes actions or qualities that show great courage, strength, and determination, especially in the face of danger or adversity. in this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Heroic’ correctly in sentences.
+The word ‘Heroic’ (adjective) describes actions or qualities that show great courage, strength, and determination, especially in the face of danger or adversity.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘heroic’ correctly in sentences.

 Heroic Explained in Depth